José de Paula: New York Yankees

-The Yankees signed de Paula to a major league contract after the 2014 season.
-He suffered a shoulder injury during spring training.
-When he returned, de Paula pitched to a 1.53 earned run average in three games started for the Scranton/Wilkes-Barre RailRiders of the Class AAA International League before the Yankees promoted him to the major leagues on June 17, 2015.
+On November 12, 2014, de Paula signed a one-year, split major league contract that would pay him $510,000 in the majors.
+He suffered a shoulder injury during spring training, and began the year on the disabled list.
+When he returned, de Paula pitched to a 1.53 earned run average in three games started for the Scranton/Wilkes-Barre RailRiders of the Triple-A International League before the Yankees promoted him to the major leagues for the first time on June 17, 2015.

 He made his major league debut on June 21, 2015 against the Detroit Tigers.
 The first pitch he threw in his debut resulted in allowing a home run by Andrew Romine.
 It would be the only run he allowed in 3 1/3 innings pitched.
 A few hours after the game, he was optioned back down to Triple-A. He was designated for assignment on June 24, to create room on the 40-man roster for Iván Nova, who was activated from the disabled list.
-He elected free agency on November 6, 2015.
+He cleared waivers and returned to Scranton on June 26.
+He elected free agency following the season on November 6.